Skip navigation

 Privacy of samples and information

-1. Subject to HREC consent data may be collected, stored or disclosed in three mutually exclusive forms:
+1. Subject to Ethics Review consent data may be collected, stored or disclosed in three mutually exclusive forms:

 • individually identifiable data, where the identity of a specific individual can reasonably be ascertained.
 Examples of identifiers include the individual's name, image, date of birth or address;